 - Location: Vermont

-You must own a driver's license to operate a vehicle, making it mandatory to renew your license either every two or four years.
+You must own a driver's license to operate a vehicle, making it mandatory to renew your license either every 2 years or 4 years.

 If you're curious to the current status of your license, obtaining a detailed driving record report is easy.